 On second read, though, a couple of things stuck out.
-First, I find it hard to believe that temps between 26 degrees and 38 degrees are optimal for horses acclimatized to warm places like Arizona, Lorazepam For Sale.
+First, I find it hard to believe that temps between 26 degrees and 38 degrees are optimal for horses acclimatized to warm places like Arizona.
 If that were true, our horses here would be way more stressed most of the time.

 I also have doubts regarding the anonymous writer’s assertions about horses choosing to shiver instead of move around to keep warm.
 I can only think of one instance I’ve ever seen of a horse shivering when he wasn’t wet and/or in wind (ie: cold) and that was a horse with a super short coat reacting to a cold, damp evening.
 (He got walked until he was warm, then was blanketed on subsequent damp nights and the shivering behavior didn’t recur.
 Draw your own conclusion.)